-One Health is an approach that recognizes the connection between people, animals, plants, and the environment to achieve more and better results in health.
+One Health it is an approach that recognizes the connection between people, animals, plants and the environment that welcomes them, with the aim of achieving more and better results in the area of health.

 It is holistic, collaborative, multisectoral, and transdisciplinary.

 Human health does not just depend on us, it is deeply linked to all living beings, from microorganisms to large animals, and the environment.
 These continuously interact in search of a steady state.

 The unsustainable treatment of natural resources and globalization induce environmental imbalances that affect the health of all living beings.

 The One Health intends to prevent, detect, contain, eliminate and respond to threats to public health caused by agents and events that are dangerous to human and animal health, such as zoonoses (infectious diseases transmitted from animals to humans), antimicrobial resistance, climate change, the reduction of forests, among others.